 Pursuant to the provisions of section 139(8) of the Act, members of the Company have approved the appointment of M/s.
 Khandelwal Jain & Co. and M/s.
 G D Apte & Co. as Joint Statutory Auditors effective 16 November 2021 till conclusion of 14th AGM.
-At the ensuing AGM, approval of the members is being sought for their appointment as Joint Statutory Auditor for remaining term of two years from the conclusion of the 14th AGM till the conclusion of the 16th AGM to audit the accounts of the Company i.e. for the financial year ending 31 March 2023 and 31 March 2024.
+At the ensuing AGM, approval of the members is being sought for their appointment as Joint Statutory Auditor for remaining term of two years from the conclusion of the 14th AGM to audit the accounts of the Company i.e. for the financial year ending 31 March 2023 and 31 March 2024.